Best Hotjar Alternatives

 Why Users Switch from Google Analytics (GA4)

-- Uses cookies and requires consent banners
+- Uses cookies and requires consent banners under GDPR, with session recording creating additional privacy concerns about capturing sensitive user interactions.

 Best Alternatives to Google Analytics (GA4)